ERC Eligibility Explained: How To Qualify For The Employee Retention Tax Credit

 - Meet all previous requirements.

-- In order to meet eligibility requirements:
+- To meet eligibility requirements:

 - You must be considered a recovery startup business.